CICCIOSGAMINO/javascript_functional/README.md

 ======================

 ### Intro
-> Having said that, a nice image of a system built along functional principles is an
-> assembly-line device that takes raw materials in one end, and gradually builds a product
-> that comes out the other end.
+Having said that, a nice image of a system built along functional principles is an assembly-line device that takes raw materials in one end, and gradually builds a product that comes out the other end.

+> All the Javascript are tested with Node.js (you can use the code in the Browser too).

 ### OO Vs Functional
 In a system observing a strict object-oriented style, the interactions between objects